composer6251/vintage_1020/how-to-flutter.md

 SizedOverflowBox - contraints come from grandparent(meaning likely overflows) OverflowBox -

+Row:
+Column:
+ListView:

 Flexible - Wrap a child/children of multi-layout widget and give flex factor (2 = 1/2, 3 = 1/3)
-Expanded - Use when children overflow, but should NOT ClipRect - Use when children overflow, and SHOULD.
+Expanded - Use when children overflow, but SHOULD NOT ClipRect - Use when children overflow, and SHOULD.